shivp-20/sql_music_analysis_project/README.md

 # sql_music_analysis_project
 SQL project to analyze online music store data

-This project is for beginners and will teach you how to analyze the music playlist database.
-You can examine the dataset with SQL and help the store understand its business growth by answering simple questions.
+This project is my first sql project and i learned how to analyze the music playlist database.